 8. Distributions.
 In connection with the filing of an initial written election to participate in the Plan pursuant to Section 5 hereof, each Participating Director shall be required to elect, in accordance with the provisions of this Section 8, when he or she shall receive distribution of his or her Account.
 A Participating Director may not change his or her election of distribution for deferred Director Fees subject to the Plan already earned.
 A Participating Director may from time to time change in writing his or her election of distribution for Director Fees subject to the Plan not yet earned, but any such change shall only be effective for Director Fees earned after the commencement of the next succeeding calendar year.
-A Participating Director may elect from the following deferral options: (i) payment of all benefits payable hereunder in a lump sum within one hundred and eighty (180) days after the date of termination of the Participating Director's service with the Board for any reason, (ii) payment of all benefits payable hereunder in a lump sum within thirty (30) days after the third (3rd) anniversary of the date of termination of the Participating Director's service with the Board for any reason or (iii) payment of all benefits payable hereunder in a lump sum within thirty (30) days after the fifth (5th) anniversary of the date of termination of the Participating Director's service with the Board for any reason.
+A Participating Director may elect from the following deferral options: (i) payment of all benefits payable hereunder in a lump sum within one hundred and eighty (180) days after the date of termination of the Participating Director's service with the Board for any reason, (ii) payment of all benefits payable hereunder in a lump sum within one further alump sum within of the Participating Director's service with the Board or any reason or (iii) payment of all benefits payable hereunder in a lump sum within thirty (30) days after the third (3rd) anniversary of the date of termination of the Participating Director's service with the Board for any reason or (iii) payment of all benefits payable hereunder in a lump sum within thirty (30) days after the fifth (5th) anniversary of the date of termination of the Participating Director's service with the Board for any reason.
 With respect to any deferral option set forth immediately above, a Participating Director may elect for any lump sum payment to be made in equal annual installments over a period of three (3) or five (5) years, with the first such installment payable on the date a lump sum would otherwise be payable pursuant to the immediately preceding sentence and subsequent installments payable on each succeeding anniversary of the date of termination.
 The unpaid balance of such installments shall continue to bear interest at the rate set forth in Section 7 above.